hydrogencl/WRF_TOOLS/README.md

    This option will be only useful when using this version of WRF.
    Also this is a good example to setup additional namelist for specific version fo WRF.

+## Future plans:
+ - Adding the support for yaml files
+ - unit-testing